ka215/cdbt/readme.txt

 3. Navigate to the Custom DB Tables submenu in setting menu

 That's it.
 Now you can easily start creating custom table in database of WordPress

+If needed, please install the legacy version any it is from [here](https://wordpress.org/plugins/custom-database-tables/developers/).
+Also, lastest legacy version is [1.1.15](https://downloads.wordpress.org/plugin/custom-database-tables.1.1.15.zip).

 == Frequently Asked Questions ==